What is Jumper's Knee?

 - Correct warm-up and stretching: To get the muscles and tendons ready for action, warm up properly before working out.
 This should include dynamic stretching.

-- Strengthening exercises: Perform exercises that strengthen the quadriceps, hamstrings, and hip muscles on a regular basis to improve knee support and stability.
+- Strengthening exercises: Perform quadriceps, hamstring, and hip-strengthening exercises regularly to improve knee support and stability.

-- Cross-training: To lessen knee strain and increase general fitness, mix low-impact exercises like cycling or swimming into your training regimen.
+- Cross-training: To reduce knee strain and improve overall fitness, incorporate low-impact activities like cycling or swimming into your training regimen.

 - Proper footwear: Wear athletic shoes that provide adequate cushioning and support for your specific sport or activity.

-- Appropriate form and technique: To reduce undue strain on the knee joint, make sure you use them correctly when playing sports or exercising.
+- Appropriate form and technique: To reduce undue strain on the knee joint, use them correctly when playing sports or exercising.

 - Pay attention to your body: Keep an eye out for any knee pain or discomfort, and if needed, adjust or cease activities.
 Ignoring discomfort can make it worse.